 With no job to start I also had to redefine my life, which I’ve discussed in many posts on the blog.
 However, nothing about retiring at 49 is normal.
 Nothing about social security at 50 is normal.
 Nothing about medicare at 52 is normal.
 Nothing after a cancer diagnosis is normal again so there’s no new normal to answer to.

 Nothing about this new life is normal whatsoever, and finding people who understand at first is not only daunting, but many of us are left completely alone in our trauma – emotional and physical.
 Some of us are lucky enough to have a strong family and friend network that surrounds them with love and care and stays with them.
 Others like myself, lose their entire lifetime of people who I thought would be there for me should the event that we fear the most become a reality.

 The question of a new normal, however, creates a number of subsequent inquiries that we must ask of ourselves.
 Questions such as, how can I learn from what’s happened over the last year and a half?
 How can I make a difference so the world that I have occupied since birth remembers my presence?
 How do we help people feel like they’re not alone?

 Not being connected to anyone in any way is part of being in a deep depression.
-I’ve not myself personally suffered with depression, but I’ve experienced the isolation that my husband and several close friends place themselves into during a serious bout.
+I’ve not myself personally suffered with depression, but I’ve experienced the isolation that several close friends place themselves into during a serious bout.
 It’s not anything I’d ever want to experience myself.
-But I had during the last 19 months.

 Importantly, how do we guide the public memory of this time as the guardians of lessons we learned as we emerge from our homes and into the world again?